 Students will read a variety of texts which incorporate characters' feelings.
 They will ask and answer questions and recount stories and describe how characters in a story react to important events in a story.
 They will be asked to describe the overall structure of a story including the beginning and the conclusion, describing how words and phrases supply meaning in the story.
 Students will also compare and contrast the adventures of familiar characters in different stories.
 The required texts for this unit are Where Is Home, Little Pip? by Kharma Wilson and Jane Chapman and Little Penguin the Emperor of Antarcticaby Jonathan London.

 To accomplish this, students will work collaboratively while participating in and building on group discussions while following agreed upon rules for speaking and listening.
-Students will also produce complete sentences while developing and writing narratives that recount an event, demonstrating the grade 1 expectations for conventions of English grammar and usage.
+Students will also produce complete sentences while developing and writing an informational piece to teach others about animals and how they survive.
+Students will engage in shared research while moving towards independent writing.

 Students will learn and apply grade level phonics and word analysis skills when decoding by distinguishing long and short vowels, recognizing grade appropriate words with purpose, understanding and accuracy.